Impaired driving: The only crime where an investigation ceases once minimal evidence is obtained.

 According to data reported by the Rocky Mountain High Intensity Drug Trafficking Area (RMHIDTA), in 2018 drivers who were involved in fatal crashes who tested positive for cannabis were far more likely to test positive for multiple substances as opposed to cannabis alone.
 In fact, 35% of these drivers tested positive for cannabis and alcohol, 29% tested positive for cannabis and other drugs, and 11% tested positive for a combination of cannabis, alcohol, and other drugs (RMHIDTA, 2019).
 This means that 75% of drivers involved in fatal crashes who tested positive for cannabis had multiple substances in their systems at the time of the crash.

 The Driving under the Influence of Drugs, Alcohol and Medicines (DRUID) project of the European Commission identified the relative crash risk associated with various categories of drugs.
 The researchers found that the use of multiple drugs produces a ‘highly increased crash risk’ and the combination of alcohol and drugs produces an ‘extremely increased crash risk.’
 According to this research, individuals who drive under the influence of alcohol and drugs are up to 200 times more likely to be involved in a crash (Shulze et al., 2012; Griffiths, 2014).

-2018 data from the Drug Recognition Expert (DRE) Section of the International Association of Chiefs of Police (IACP) shows approximately 42% of all DRE enforcement evaluations (13,230 cases) included an opinion of multi-substance impairment.
-Of all the evaluations with available toxicology results, 36% were positive for multiple drugs (Hayes/IACP, 2019).
+2020 data from the Drug Recognition Expert (DRE) Section of the International Association of Chiefs of Police (IACP) shows approximately 34% of all DRE enforcement evaluations (11,196 cases out of 32,821 cases) included an opinion of multi-substance impairment.
+(IACP,2020).